russwinch/sqlalchemy_mappers/README.md

 ### Mapping
 `orm.py`

-The domain models are mapped to the respective `Table` using the `map_imperatively` register.
+The domain models are mapped to the respective `Table` using the `map_imperatively` register, enabling all the regular SQLAlchemy ORM features.

 <img width="281" alt="image" src="https://user-images.githubusercontent.com/1622811/172561706-78a75689-cfdb-4904-9469-5a4a070c55cc.png">

 All columns in the `Table` get automatically created as attributes of the mapped class when `map_imperatively` is called.

-Relationships are configured with a dictionary of properties, using the string representation of the class name there is no dependency on either data or domain models.
+Relationships are configured with a dictionary of properties.
+The string representation of the class names can be used so there is no import dependency on either data or domain models.

 <img width="496" alt="image" src="https://user-images.githubusercontent.com/1622811/172561797-7c559066-0f34-43df-95a1-ce293ed61d36.png">